 When using foam to create the perfect pet room, most people are surprised they can use it for the floors.
 Foam is a tough, durable solution that will protect your floors from the rowdiness of pets.
 Foam on the floors will help keep it resistant to stains, odors, and dirt.
 This also gives your pup a floor that is softer than tile or wood.
 Make sure you choose a closed-cell foam to avoid any moisture-related accidents from penetrating the surface.

-Do you have a puppy who is a bit of a barker?
-Do you have a cat with anxiety in need of a quiet space free from the noise of the kids?
-If so, soundproofing foam is a must-have part of your pet room.
-The great thing about soundproofing foam is that even if you only add a little bit to certain areas, you can still block out some sound.
+Is your dog a bit of a barker?
+Do you have a jumpy cat that needs a quiet space free of noise?
+If so, soundproofing foam is a must-have for your pet room.
+The great thing about soundproofing is that adding a small amount of foam can make quite a difference.
 You can place soundproofing foam on the walls from top to bottom, or just key areas like windows and doors.
 This is good for keeping things quiet for your pet.
-It is also good news for the neighbors as you try to train your puppy not to bark or howl all night!
+It is also good news for your neighbors while you train your puppy not to bark or howl!

 You want to give your pet the best life possible.
-With these foam ideas for a comfy pet room, give them their own space for a happy life together!
+With these foam ideas for a pet room, you can easily make a great space for them to relax anytime!